HomeMy WebLinkAboutTransmittal - 12/30/2022ERIN MENDENHALL

 other identified priorities.

-One key facet of the PAY initiative process will be for decision-makers to decide between
+One key facet of the PAY initiative process will be for decision -makers to decide between

-various property ownership options to achieve its priorities such a s shared equity, community
+various property ownership options to achieve its priorities such as shared equity, community

 equity, residential land lease, commercial land lease, and disposition.
 These ownership models,